melezhik/outthentic/README.md

 Follow ["Story runner"](#story-runner) to know how outhentic compile stories into a perl code.

-Anyway, the example with 'print "Lived a boy called Othentic"' is quite useless, there are of course more effective ways how you coould use perl expressions in your stories.
+Anyway, the example with 'print "Lived a boy called Othentic"' is quite useless, there are of course more effective ways how you could use perl expressions in your stories.

 One of useful thing you could with perl expressions is to call some Test::More functions to modify test workflow: